-I figured I’d do okay with lamb if I mixed it with some ground beef, and decided that a lamb sausage would probably go over even better, since it’s well spiced.
-So, I excitedly picked up a couple fresh Italian lamb sausages from one of our local co-ops and felt determined to like it.
-And guess what?
-I did like it…a lot!
-The recipe turned out phenomenal, and I couldn’t stop ooing and ahhing about it after every bite.
+I figured it’d be better if I mixed the lamb with some ground beef and decided that a lamb sausage would probably be that much better, since it’s well spiced.
+So, I picked up a couple fresh Italian lamb sausages from one of our local co-ops and felt determined to like it.
+I did like it too!
+The recipe turned out phenomenal and I couldn’t stop raving about it after every bite.

 Smoky Beef and Lamb Stew